+Planning

-Planning Planning is doing a sequence of actions to achieve one or more goals This differs from search in that there are often multiple objectives that must be done You can always reduce a planning problem to a search problem, but this is quite often very expensive Search Search: How to get from point A to point B quickly?
+Planning is doing a sequence of actions to achieve one or more goals This differs from search in that there are often multiple objectives that must be done (states can have similarities, not just "different") You can always reduce a planning problem to a search problem, but this is quite often very expensive Search Search: How to get from point A to point B quickly?
 (Only considering traveling)

+Planning

-Planning Planning: multiple tasks/subtasks need to be done and in what order? (pack, travel, unpack)
+Planning: multiple tasks/subtasks need to be done and in what order? (pack, travel, unpack)